 If the study indicates that a rate adjustment is necessary to comply with the rate covenants, the City agrees to make the necessary adjustments.
-As there has been no water rate change since July 2010, a water rate study was completed in fiscal year 2015 per the requirement.
-The completed water rate study and the current net revenue calculation both indicated that water revenues were sufficient so that no water rate increase was required by the covenants.
+A water rate study was completed in November 2017.
+The completed water rate study and the current net revenue calculation both indicated that water revenues were sufficient in fiscal year 2017 so that no water rate increase was required by the covenants.